salesforce/lwc-rfcs/text/0000-module-resolution.md

   3. For each ModuleRecord:

-    3.1  Validate that its a valid ModuleRecord type, skip it otherwise.
+    3.1  Validate that its a valid ModuleRecord type, throw Error otherwise.
         3.1.1 For `AliasModuleRecord` `path` and `name` keys must exist.
         3.1.2 For `DirModuleRecord` the dir key must exist and the value must match an existing folder on the file system.
     3.1.3 For `NpmModuleRecord` the npm key must exist and its value must not have a leading `/` or `./`.
 Also the npm package must be resolvable from Node's perspective.